Medically reviewed by Drugs.com. Last updated on Feb 2, 2023.

 The sudden appearance of one or more of these symptoms is a warning sign that a stroke may be in progress.

 In some cases, strokes are preceded by one or more transient ischemic attacks (TIAs).
 TIAs are brief episodes of stroke-like symptoms.
-They last less than 24 hours, most commonly for only 5 to 20 minutes.
+Most often the symptoms last for only 5 to 20 minutes, with no permanent brain damage.

 Your doctor will review your medical history and your risk factors for stroke.
 Risk factors for stroke include: